Martine Rothblatt

-Martine Aliana Rothblatt (born October 10, 1954) is an American lawyer, author, entrepreneur, and transgender rights advocate.
-Rothblatt graduated from University of California, Los Angeles with J.D. and M.B.A. degrees in 1981, then began to work in Washington, D.C., first in the field of communications satellite law, and eventually in life sciences projects like the Human Genome Project.
+Martine Aliana Rothblatt (born 1954) is an American lawyer, author, and entrepreneur.
+Rothblatt graduated from University of California, Los Angeles with J.D. and M.B.A. degrees in 1981, then began to work in Washington, D.C., first in the field of communications satellite law, then in bioethics and biomedicine.
 She is also influential in the field of aviation, particularly electric aviation, as well as with sustainable building.

 She is the founder and chairwoman of the board of United Therapeutics.
 She was also the CEO of GeoStar and the creator of SiriusXM Satellite Radio.
 She was the top earning CEO in the biopharmaceutical industry in 2018.

 Early life and education

-Rothblatt was born 1954 into a Jewish family in Chicago, Illinois, to Rosa Lee and Hal Rothblatt, a dentist.
+Rothblatt was born 1954 into an observant Jewish family in Chicago, Illinois, to Rosa Lee and Hal Rothblatt, a dentist.
 She was raised in a suburb of San Diego, California.

 Rothblatt left college after two years and traveled throughout Europe, Turkey, Iran, Kenya, and the Seychelles.
 It was at the NASA tracking station in the Seychelles, during the summer of 1974, that she had her epiphany to unite the world via satellite communications.
 She then returned to University of California, Los Angeles (UCLA), graduating summa cum laude in communication studies in 1977, with a thesis on international direct-broadcast satellites.

 As an undergraduate, she became a convert to Gerard K. O'Neill's "High Frontier" plan for space colonization after analyzing his 1974 Physics Today cover story on the concept as a project for Professor Harland Epps' Topics in Modern Astronomy seminar.
 Rothblatt subsequently became an active member of the L5 Society and its Southern California affiliate, the Organization for the Advancement of Space Industrialization and Settlement (OASIS).

 During her four-year J.D./M.B.A. program, also at UCLA, she published five articles on the law of satellite communications and prepared a business plan for the Hughes Space and Communications Group titled PanAmSat about how satellite spot beam technology could be used to provide communication service to multiple Latin American countries.
 She also became a regular contributor on legal aspects of space colonization to the OASIS newsletter.